r-token/sports-home-automation-swift/README.md

 # Sports Home Automation with Swift Cloud

-Backend serverless IaC on AWS to remotely control my Philips Hue bulbs based on whether my favorite sports teams won or not.
+Backend serverless IaC on AWS to remotely control my Philips Hue bulbs whenever my favorite sports teams score or win.
 Written in Swift and deployed via [Swift Cloud](https://github.com/swift-cloud/swift-cloud).

 It currently consists of six primary pieces of infrastructure, all defined within `Infra/Project.swift`:
 1. A cron job managed by EventBridge that triggers my scheduler function